 Career development or career growth is one of the top 10 motivating factors for employees.
 No employee wants to retain in same position in a job for a long time, he or she wants to move forward or higher-level in their career by taking promotions in-time, which makes any employee feel happy and motivated as taking promotion in a job is most happiest and memorable moment for any employee.
 Besides HR managers should give opportunity to their employees to develop their skill set and knowledge for career development.

 Job security standards in the top list of preference of employees.
 For any employee job security is the first and foremost important factor before taking up any job.
 Having job security in a job will make an employee to overlook all other benefits.
 The sense of security in job will develop confidence in employees which will make themselves to push forward while handling critical in tough situations in the job, in other words job security acts as a motivating factor.

-Consisting of good relationships with superiors and colleagues in organisation is a priority for any employee since improper communication and misunderstandings with superiors and colleagues lead to psychological stress which makes employees demotivated and shows effect on work life.
+Consisting of good relationships with superiors and colleagues in organization is a priority for any employee since improper communication and misunderstandings with superiors and colleagues lead to psychological stress which makes employees demotivated and shows effect on work life.
 Having healthy relationships with superiors and colleagues will help and have support in getting things done easily and also keep employees happy at work that boosts their energy levels and make them to stay motivated.

 Welfare, healthy and safety measures

 Maintaining welfare, healthy and safety measures of employees is not just function but they are mandatory to maintain by the human resource management department.
-Failure of performing said functions or failure of maintaining said measures, organisation shall be liable for penal action by the law.
+Failure of performing said functions or failure of maintaining said measures, organization shall be liable for penal action by the law.